PacificBiosciences/HiFi-human-WGS-WDL/docs/backend-hpc.md

 > [!IMPORTANT]
 > In order to simplify workflow inputs, we make use of `map` files to specify the input data.
 This allows for a more concise input file, but requires changing a miniwdl configuration option to allow workflows to access files that are not expressly supplied with workflow inputs.
 To enable this, add the following line to your `miniwdl.cfg` file:
+>
 > ```ini
 > [file_io]
 > allow_any_input = true
 > ```
+>
 > This option is already included in the example miniwdl.cfg file described in this section.

 ## Installing and configuring `Cromwell`

 Cromwell supports a number of different HPC backends; see [Cromwell's documentation](https://cromwell.readthedocs.io/en/stable/backends/HPC/) for more information on configuring each of the backends.
 Cromwell can be used in a standalone "run" mode, or in "server" mode to allow for multiple users to submit workflows.
 In the example below, we provide example commands for running Cromwell in "run" mode.

+> [!NOTE]
+> If running Cromwell on an HPC cluster using NFS for storage, you may encounter issues with NFS latency, which can cause Cromwell to fail to read files from the filesystem.
+You can work around this by using `script-epilogue` to add a delay & sync to the end of each job.
+This option is added to your backend provider config.
+>
+> ```bash
+> script-epilogue = "sleep 60 && sync"
+> ```

 ## Running the workflow